10 Most Common Materials that Block Wi-Fi Signals

 Getting the Best Out of Your Wi-Fi

-If you struggle with weak or dropped Wi-Fi signals, applying the above information will help you find a solution.
-Router placement has the biggest impact on Wi-Fi strength.
-The fewer obstructions, the better your network will perform.
+If you struggle with weak or dropped Wi-Fi signals, start with router placement; it’s the highest-impact fix that won’t cost you anything but time.
+The fewer obstructions between your router and your devices, the better your network will perform.

-Aside from rearranging your space, consider boosting your signal with mesh Wi-Fi or range extenders.
-Mesh networks envelop your home in a seamless Wi-Fi blanket, eliminating dead spots, while range extenders broaden your Wi-Fi’s reach – perfect solutions when moving your router just isn’t enough.
+If repositioning doesn’t solve the problem, consider boosting your signal with mesh Wi-Fi or range extenders.
+Mesh networks envelop your home in a seamless Wi-Fi blanket, eliminating dead spots, while range extenders broaden your Wi-Fi’s reach; they’re perfect solutions when moving your router just isn’t enough.
+And if your hardware is more than a few years old, upgrading to a Wi-Fi 6 or Wi-Fi 6E router can deliver a stronger, more consistent signal, especially in homes with lots of walls and connected devices.

-If you’ve moved your router to an optimal position and are still experiencing slow speeds, it may be something else outside your house causing the disruption.
+If you’ve optimized your setup and are still experiencing slow speeds, the issue may lie outside your house.
 Check out our comprehensive “Why Your Internet is Slow” guide for more troubleshooting tips.

 FAQ